aaronicsubstances/bridge-arithmetic/README.md

 - Exposing students to calculations involving number 0 in operands or answers, before and after teaching fractions and negative numbers.

 Mental exercises serving same purpose as recall of multiplication tables.
 Suitable for use with technology.
-The noteworthy thing about these mental exercises is that, they completely cover all the algorithms for fractions and integers, aside the algorithms for counting numbers.
+The noteworthy thing about these mental exercises is that, they completely cover all the algorithms for fractions and integers, aside the algorithms for whole numbers.

-- mastering calculation shortcuts involving number 10 when used in calculations other than as the first operand of subtraction and division.
-- recalling formula or function for addition, subtraction, multiplication and division of fractions, using the fraction operands in the placeholders of the expression for the formula.
+- recalling formula for addition and subtraction, multiplication and division, and comparison of numbers involving a fraction, by generating unsimplified expressions which result from substituting the fraction operands into the appropriate formula.
-- predicting sign of an arithmetic operation: whether it is negative or not
-- predicting expression for the magnitude of an arithmetic operation
-- (optional) comparing magnitudes of operands with magnitude of result of an arithmetic operation.
-  - for addition and subtraction, compare the larger of the magnitude of the operands with the magnitude of the result
+- recalling algorithm for addition and subtraction, multiplication and division, and comparison of integers and non-fractions, by generating simplified expression of the results.
-  - for multiiplication, compare the magnitude of the first or second operand with the magnitude of the result
-  - for division and exponentiation, compare the magnitude of the first operand with the magnitude of the result

 Fallback algorithms: